ashfordhill/LearnChinese/README.md

 <img src="https://github.com/ashfordhill/LearnChinese/blob/master/screenshots/animalsscreen.png" width="300"></p>

 # How it works
-Pinyu gets its words from an SQLite database that contains the english word, pinyin, chinese character, category of the word, and the sound and image resource IDs.
+Pinyu gets its words from an SQLite database that contains the english word, pinyin, chinese character, category of a word, as well as corresponding sound and image resource IDs.
+The database can be found in assets/words.db.

 The Content Provider (WordProvider.java) is defined in AndroidManifest.xml file.
 This Provider is accessed by the Content Loader in the Vocab Activity parent class.
-The Loader uses a URI to access the Provider and query different categories to display for each activity.
-This data is loaded into a custom adapter that contains all the necessary information for the words and the sound play buttons.
+The Loader uses a URI to access the Provider and query different categories to display for each activity, depending on which category the user selected.
+This data is loaded into a custom adapter that defines the display formatting for the words and the sound play buttons.

+# Possible improvements
 Improvements to this app would include using Fragments over Activities for the vocabulary review screens, as well as potentially using a Navigation Architecture Component to handle different fragment navigations.

 # Acknowledgements
 A big thanks to Yu Qi for recording the sound clips in Mandarin, as well as